AwsGeek/popviz/README.md

 You can view the results immediately by browsing to public URL associated with the created S3 bucket.
 The Lambda script will execute and update the cloudgformation.json data file daily

 ### 5. Tear everything down (optional)
-This build AWS resources that cost money.
+This builds AWS resources that cost money.
 If you want to tear everything down, delete the files in the created S3 bucket, then run this:
 ```
 aws cloudformation delete-stack --stack-name <Your Stack Name>
 ```